sidekiq-scheduler/sidekiq-scheduler/README.md

 Each option has it's own pros and cons.

-## Notes on when running multiple Sidekiq processors on the same Redis
+## Notes when running multiple Sidekiq processors on the same Redis

-This gem stores the configured schedule in Redis on boot.
-It's used, primarily, to display in the Web Integration, and allow you to interact with that schedule via that integration.
+### TL;DR

-If you're running multiple Sidekiq processes on the same Redis namespace with different configurations, **you'll want to explicitly _disable_ Sidekiq Scheduler** for the other processes not responsible for the schedule.
-If you don't, schedule that gets stored in Redis will be determined by the last booted sidekiq process.
+Be **sure** to include the `:enabled: false` top-level key on any additional configurations to avoid any possibility of the `schedules` definition being wiped by the second Sidekiq process.

 To illustrate what we mean: